Program overview

 Co-operative education option

-Co-operative education allows students to integrate academic studies with paid periods of relevant experience.
-Students alternate between periods of oncampus, full-time study, and work terms, which are full-time, paid employment.
+Co-operative education allows students to integrate academic studies with paid relevant experience.
+Students alternate between full-time, on-campus study and paid, full-time work terms.

 BSc students majoring in biology (animal, general, cellular, molecular and microbial, ecology and environmental biology), chemical biology, chemistry (chemistry or environmental chemistry), physics, mathematics or computing science must apply to enter a co-op education option in their program.